RCFT with defects: Factorization and fundamental world sheets: Characterizing the world sheet

 \begin{remark} Our definition of world sheet differs somewhat from the one given in Definition B.2 of \cite{fjfrs}.
 The two descriptions are related as follows. \begin{enumerate} \item[(i)] In \cite{fjfrs} no network of transparent defects is chosen.
-Instead, the definition in \cite{fjfrs} involves the choice of a dual triangulation of the surface, i.e.\ of a cell decomposition all vertices of which are bi- or trivalent, and this dual triangulation is covered by defect lines that are labeled by Frobenius algebras and by the structure morphisms of those algebras. \\ The equivalences of world sheets to be discussed below can be used to show that for any world sheet in the sense of our definition there is an equivalent one for which $\dD$ contains such a dual triangulation. \item[(ii)] In \cite{fjfrs}, one datum of a field insertion is the choice of a germ of arcs containing the insertion point.
+Instead, the definition in \cite{fjfrs} involves the choice of a dual triangulation of the surface.
+This dual triangulation is covered by defect lines that are labeled by Frobenius algebras and by the structure morphisms of those algebras. \\ The equivalences of world sheets to be discussed below can be used to show that for any world sheet in the sense of our definition there is an equivalent one for which $\dD$ contains such a dual triangulation. \item[(ii)] In \cite{fjfrs}, one datum of a field insertion is the choice of a germ of arcs containing the insertion point.
 In the present description, a possible choice of germ is induced by the two edges incident to the insertion point.
 We tacitly make this natural choice. \end{enumerate} \end{remark}